 Below, we examine several vital elements revolving around such head injuries.
-We saw this in several significant events of recent years.
+We saw this in several significant events in recent years.

 One was the injury to Matt Hughes that changed his life forever.
 Research showed that brain injuries to NFL players had significant effects on their livelihoods and behaviors.
 CNN reported on the severe issues.
 According to their study, several players’ deaths became tied to the results of TBIs.
 In these cases, the effects of Chronic Traumatic Encephalopathy, or CTEs, were the most prominent.

-In one case, Kevin Turney died from complications of CTEs at the age of 46.
+In one case, Kevin Turney died from complications of CTEs at age 46.
 According to Dr. Ann McKee of the Concussion Legacy Foundation and Boston University, the multiple blows to the head brought about Lou Gehrig’s Disease, also known as ALS (Amyotrophic Lateral Sclerosis).
-It was also likely the Aaron Hernandez; the former Patriots star was affected by repeated concussions.
+It was also likely that Aaron Hernandez, the former Patriots star, was affected by repeated concussions.
 Hernandez murdered an individual in 2015.

 He was jailed for his crime and died in prison in 2017.
 Scientists believe that he suffered from severe issues related to CTE.
-Among the symptoms of such head injuries, CTE causes depression, changes in aggression, and even cases of disorientation.
+Among the symptoms of such head injuries, CTE causes depression, aggression changes, and even disorientation.
 Unfortunately, current medical science is usually unable to diagnose this disease before death.
 Furthermore, medical science is still catching up with existing issues.